-Armor Class: 4 No. Appearing: 2-8 (2-8) Hit Dice: 7+2 Save As: Fighter: 10 Move: 120' (40') Morale: 10 Attacks: 2 claws/1 bite Treasure Type: A Alignment: Chaotic
+Armor Class: 4 No. Appearing: 2-8 (2-8)

+Hit Dice: 7+2 Save As: Fighter: 10

+Move: 120' (40') Morale: 10

+Attacks: 2 claws/1 bite Treasure Type: A

+Damage: 1-4/1-4/1-6 + special Alignment: Chaotic

-Bhuts are intelligent, evil beings similar in many ways to lycanthropes and undead.
-During the daytime, bhuts appear to be normal humans.
+Bhuts are intelligent, evil beings similar in many ways to lycanthropes and undead.During the daytime, bhuts appear to be normal humans.
 At night their hair becomes wild and their skin scaly.
 Their hands turn into claws, and their teeth become fangs.
 While in this form, they hunt humans and demi-humans for food.
 They are extremely clever and often use deception and trickery to obtain their meals.